AnimeThemes/animethemes-api-docs/docs/graphql/migrating/index.md

 The AnimeThemes API now introduces a new way to credit artists for songs.
 Each artist associated with a song is represented as a performance.

 With this updated schema, individual group members can now be credited directly on a song, rather than only the entire group being credited.
-A performance can be linked either to an artist or to a membership, which represents the relationship between a group and one of its members.

 While you can retrieve all performances for a song through the `performances` relationship, the structure differs when viewed from the artist’s side.

-For groups, their performances are typically available through the `groupships.performances` relationship.
-You may want to deduplicate the performances by the song's id, because it returns the information for each membership.
+Usual performances are typically available through the `performances` relationship.
+You may want to deduplicate the performances by the song's id, because it returns the information for each group-member relation.

-For a solo artist, you can access their performances via the performances relationship.
-If you want to retrieve the performances the artist participated in as part of a group, use the `memberships.performances` relationship.
+If an artist is performing a song as part of a group, use the `memberPerformances` relationship.

+Ideally you should use both and connect them on your code.

-For more information, see the [wiki section on performances and memberships](https://animethemes.moe/wiki/guidelines/contribution#performances-and-memberships).
+For more information, see the [wiki section on performances](https://animethemes.moe/wiki/guidelines/contribution#performances).

 ## From Group to ThemeGroup

 It is easy to confuse what a group is.
 They can be a group of animethemes (e.g. "English Version") or a group of artists (e.g. "Aqours").

 The `group` query/type does not exist.
 For a group of animethemes, the query is `themegroupPagination`.
 For a group of artists, they are included globally in the `artistPagination` query.

-## Views Count Field Deprecated

-The `viewsCount` field is now deprecated as we no longer track resource views, instead, we monitor popular songs based on their presence in playlists.
-Furthermore, there are plans to track popular songs using their likes count.